HoosierCoder/Log-Analysis-Project/README.md

 # Log-Analysis-Project
 Read the news database and display information relating to views

+*coding performed by Dennis A. Johns*

 # Nanodegree
 Udacity's Full Stack Developer

-# Project 1: Personal Portfolio

-*coding performed by Dennis A. Johns*

 The log analysis project is first database project assigned for Udacity's Full Stack Web Devloper nanodegree!